ffalt/jam-docker/README.md

 ### Download

-download this repo with git (or use githubs download button and unzip the downloaded file)
+download this repo with git (or use the github download button and unzip the downloaded file)

 `git clone https://github.com/ffalt/jam-docker.git jam`